 It may be that the gravity direction was defined separately for each vortex and there was NO gravity outside the vortices (see Fu-150--151).

 On the other hand, maybe there was a universal gravity and a universal gravity direction.
-In this case, the vortices and the atomist atoms were buoyant somehow in universe (see Fu-150--151).
+In this case, the vortices and the atomist atoms were buoyant somehow in the universe (see Fu-150--151).
 They were NOT perpetually falling in the universe (see Fu-150--151).

 The fact that it was a flat-Earth cosmology shows that the atomists were obtuse about astronomy and geodesy as understood already in the 5th century BCE when the spherical-Earth theory was already well known probably with solid evidence.